ARTICLE

 While the U.S. economy has surprised to the upside, there are cautionary notes with all the debt.
 Many of the issues appear in the fixed-income universe and include:

 • When an entity issues more debt, there needs to be buyers and holders of that debt to match the increased supply.
-To match supply, the price must go down (or fixed income yields must go up).
+To match supply, the price must go down (or fixed-income yields must go up).
 This is another supply/demand characteristic.

 • Higher yields can be a vicious cycle.
 One option is to issue more debt to pay the higher interest on previously spent money.